Towards Less Constrained Macro-Neural Architecture Search: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a search space design method that leverages information about existing CNNs to autonomously design complex search spaces. \item An evolutionary search strategy that performs macro-search to design entire architectures from scratch, without forcing an architecture shape or structure, or well-engineered protocols.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a search space design method that leverages information about existing CNNs to autonomously design complex search spaces. \item An evolutionary search strategy that goes beyond micro-search to macro-search. where entire architectures are designed, without forced architecture shape or structure, or well-engineered protocols.
 More, the proposed search strategy goes beyond solely designing architectures to also determining the hyper-parameters associated with each layer. \item A mixed-performance estimation mechanism that correlates untrained architecture scores with their final performance, and combines it with partial train to infer the architecture's trainability with minimal training.
-This allows for remarkable computation efficiency improvements. \item Experiments demonstrate that the architectures found with LCMNAS achieve state-of-the-art results by directly searching on CIFAR-10, CIFAR-100 and ImageNet16-120 data sets. \item Extensive ablation studies showing the applicability of different NAS components, e.g., zero-cost proxy estimation, in a macro-search setting and evaluation of standard practices, such as transferring searched architectures to new data sets, and architecture diversity via ensembling. \item Finally, we extract insights about architecture design based on the decisions made by LCMNAS that might inspire future research. \end{itemize}
+This allows for remarkable computation efficiency improvements. \item Experiments demonstrate that the architectures found with LCMNAS achieve state-of-the-art results in both micro and macro-search settings, spanning across 13 different data sets. \item Extensive ablation studies show the applicability of different NAS components, e.g., zero-cost proxy estimation in both micro and macro-search settings, and evaluation of standard practices, such as transferring searched architectures to new data sets, and architecture diversity via ensembling. \item Finally, we extract insights about architecture design based on the decisions made by LCMNAS that might inspire future research. \end{itemize}